 - X-rays.
 While X-rays can't visualize soft tissues such as tendons, they may help rule out other conditions that can cause similar symptoms.

 - Ultrasound.
 This device uses sound waves to visualize soft tissues like tendons.
-Ultrasound can also produce real-time images of the Achilles tendon in motion.
+Ultrasound can also produce real-time images of the Achilles tendon in motion, and color-Doppler ultrasound can evaluate blood flow around the tendon.

 - Magnetic resonance imaging (MRI).
 Using radio waves and a very strong magnet, MRI machines can produce very detailed images of the Achilles tendon.